verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

   ![vz-ism-policy](/docs/images/vz-ism-policy.png)

-Both ISM policies have same configuration consisting of two states:
+Both ISM policies have the same configuration, consisting of two states:
 - **Hot**: This is the default state.
 If the primary shard size is greater than 5 GB or the index age is greater than 21 days, then the index will be rolled over.
-14 days after the index has rolled over, it will transition to `Delete` state.
+Fourteen days after the index has rolled over, it will transition to the `Delete` state.
 - **Delete**: In this state, the index will be deleted.
-The indices will take 14 days after being rolled over to reach this state.
+Fourteen days after being rolled over, the indices will reach this state.

 ## Override default ISM policies